 Bring your family, walk through the meadow and along the stream to the woodland campfire ring.
 Listen to the birds singing at dusk.
 Gather around the crackling fire and hear legend-stories about the Equinox, sing old-time songs, roast marshmallows, and enjoy s’mores with Holly and George Stone..
 Hike back in time to watch the sun set over horizon –exactly due west – and hear other interesting astronomical facts about the Fall Equinox.
 Register early to insure your spot!
 In event of…Find out more »

 It's harvest time: ideal for the annual, old fashioned Fall Festival at the Conservancy!
 Watch blacksmiths hammering iron in their shop, listen to blue grass music, join the square dance, and explore the historic three-century-old farm.
 Visit our pygmy goats, the chickens, Onyx the snake, and Ranger the barred owl, and many visiting farm animals.
-There are children's crafts, pumpkin decorating and pony rides.
+There are children's crafts and pumpkin decorating.
 Browse the craftsmen's stations to admire chair caning, woolspinning, woodturning, gourd decorating, and more.
-Admire the alpaca family…Find out more »
+Admire the alpaca family and the…Find out more »

 Join Scott McGill, a leading local Restoration Ecologist, on a provocative and exciting hike to Davis Branch on the Conservancy property.
 We will explore an active colony of beaver, one of the Chesapeake Bay’s most important keystone species, and how Scott’s company, Ecotone, is using beavers to facilitate wetland restoration and water quality improvement in the Chesapeake Bay watershed.
 We will discuss beaver biology, ecosystem services, management techniques, and the diverse habitat their dams provide for other wildlife species.
 Biography:…Find out more »